vivekVells/Salary-Manager-Java-MySql-Project/README.md

   - DML, DDL, Triggers and Variables
   - Normalization & Bridge/Junction
   - How to avoid data redundancy and mantain data integrity
+  - Entity Relationship Diagram
-- OOPS
+- OOPS concepts
+  - Modularity of the code blocks which enabled to understand the value of code reusability
-- JDBC
+- JDBC stuffs
+  - Connection Establishing, Statement Creation, ResultSet retrival
 - How to export and execute a runnable Jar file
-- How to clear the windows console
+- How to clear previous output in the windows console
 - How to send email using javax.jar file
 ### Future Code
 - Little tweaks